sectigo/policy-documentation/Sectigo SMIME Certification Practice Statement.md

 #### 6.1.1.1.Subscriber Key Pairs

-In general, unless otherwise noted in this CPS, Subscriber is solely responsible for the generation of an asymmetric cryptographic key pair (RSA or ECDSA) appropriate to the Certificate type being applied for.
+In general, unless otherwise noted in this CPS, Subscriber is solely responsible for the generation of an asymmetric cryptographic Key Pair (RSA or ECDSA) appropriate to the Certificate type being applied for.
 During application, the Subscriber will generally be required to submit a Public Key and other personal / corporate details in the form of a Certificate Signing Request (CSR) or SPKAC.

 Where the Subscriber is generating, managing and/or storing keys in a cloud provider, the subscriber must provide sufficient evidence to prove that all end entity key pairs have been generated:
  a. using a trustworthy system, taking all reasonable precautions to prevent any loss, disclosure, or unauthorized use of the private key; or